yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 #### Tasks to complete:

-1. Open the Cloud.xml configuration file for the ContosoEventsApp project and validate that the settings modified in Exercise 2 also match this file.
+1. Open the Cloud.xml configuration file for the ContosoEventsApp project and validate that the settings modified in Exercise 2 also match this file

-2. Verify the TicketOrderService\_PartitionCount is set to 5.
+2. Verify the TicketOrderService\_PartitionCount is set to 5

-3. Publish the application using the Cloud.xml configuration to the cluster you created previously.
+3. Publish the application using the Cloud.xml configuration to the cluster you created previously

 #### Exit criteria:

--  From the Visual Studio output window, you can validate that the deployment has completed with success.
+-  From the Visual Studio output window, you can validate that the deployment has completed with success

 ### Task 2: Test an order from the cluster